-Amina Isir Musa is a writer, cultural commentator, and curator whose work sits at the intersection of Somali memory, diaspora identity, and women’s cultural labor.
+Amina Isir Musa is a cultural archivist, writer and commentator whose work sits at the intersection of Somali memory, diaspora identity, and women’s cultural labor.

 Through her platform ISIRKA she creates spaces where scholarship, storytelling, and archival recovery meet — weaving together the intellectual rigor of research with the intimacy of lived experience.